marshallflax/vision/AWS_Developer.md

     - Fault-tolerance
   - Stacks can be subsequently removed from a StackSet (and run independently)
   - Permissions models
-    - Self-managed (manually-created adminstration and execution IAM roles)
+    - Self-managed (manually-created administration and execution IAM roles)
       - Administrator IAM given `sts:AssumeRole` to `arn:*:iam::*:role/MyAWSCloudFormationStackSetExecutionRole`
+        - `AssumeRolePolicyDocument` (assumable by "cloudformation.amazonaws.com")
       - Execution IAM may be assumed by `!Ref AdministratorAccountId`
         - `ManagedPartyArns: !Sub arn:${AWS::Partition}:iam::aws:policy/MyAdministratorAccess`
+        - `AssumeRolePolicyDocument` (assumable by, e.g., `!Ref AdministratorAccountId`)
     - Service-managed (must fully-enable AWS Organizations)
       - StackSet administration (for existing and new accounts) may be delegated to trusted member account(s)
 - Drift